 A single seed pod can produce anywhere from 50 up to 4,000,000 seeds!
-So, it really makes one wonder, when you hybridize two different orchids, what would all of those *new* hybrid flowers look like?
-Would they all like one parent, or would they look like a blend of both?
-Maybe they won’t look like either parent?!?
+So, it really makes ya wonder, when you hybridize two different orchids, what would all of those *new* hybrid flowers look like?
+Would they look like a blend of both parents?
+Would they look more like one parent than the other?
+Maybe they won’t even look like either parent?!?

-Backstory: the flask was purchased from Kingfisher Orchids in 2017 and the seedlings took ~20 months to grow up and start blooming (check out the deflasking project here).
-The first flower bloomed on May 27, 2019, but many of the seedlings are still maturing so I will continue to add new photos as new flowers bloom.
+Backstory: this flask was purchased September of 2017 and the seedlings took about 20 months to grow up and start blooming (you can check out the whole deflasking project here).
+The first flower bloomed on May 27, 2019, and others followed, but many of the seedlings are still maturing so I will continue to add new photos as more plants flower.
 Check back to see how the remaining 33+ plants look!

 Parents of the Hybrid

 So that gives you a pretty good idea of the distribution of flowers from a single cross, eh?
 You kind of end up with a blended range of outcomes; some that look similar to the parents, and a bunch that look quite different than the parents.
 I love the white and green flowers the most, but I expect as future seedlings bloom, I’ll continue to see more variation.

 If you’re curious, the flowers are also fragrant; they are very similar to Phalaenopsis bellina, and have that bright lemon smell that is reminiscent of fruitloops!